 Woman crush Wednesday’s aren’t just for straight men anymore.
-Move over Macho Teyana Taylor admirers, there are new sherrifs in town who are competing for likes on the gram to further annoy their lady followers.
-They aren’t your homies, and fellow male IG’ers though.
-They are staunch, and covert gay men that are inching their way into the straight man’s digital territory.
+Move over Macho Teyana Taylor admirers, there are new sherrifs in town who are competing for likes on Instagram.
+They aren’t your homies but rather a covert group of gay men that are inching their way into the straight man’s digital territory.

 Let me make one thing abundantly clear.
 These men who each have a personal journey that is theirs and warrants privacy, are without a doubt same gender loving.
 They have partners, share homes with them, or are happily single and dating through a very limited pool of likeminded men.